 Winter Day Packs

-If you also intend to hike or snowshoe in winter, you might want to get a second, even larger backpack that is between 30 and 40 liters in size.
+If you also intend to hike, snowshoe, or ice climb in winter, you might want to get a second, even larger backpack that is between 30 and 40 liters in size.
 Winter clothing is heavy and bulky while traction aids like snowshoes, microspikes, and crampons are quite heavy.
 For example, snowshoes weigh between 4 and 5 pounds per pair, so you’ll want a daypack with a frame and a beefier hipbelt that provides more support.

 Here are some good packs for winter days hikes: